hypfvieh/dbus-java/src/site/markdown/code-generation.md

           -Dexec.args="%classpath --inputFile /tmp/org.freedesktop.UDisks2.xml --outputDir /tmp/classes ' '"

 In both cases the generated classes/interfaces will be written to the provided output directory.

-## Old code generation

-1. Obtain the introspection XML file from the service that you wish to use or implement.
-These introspection XML files are often in the source code of the reference application.
-If the application is running on DBus, you can obtain the introspection XML using a dbus-send query such as the following (change the 'dest' and path as appropriate):

-        dbus-send --print-reply=literal --type=method_call --dest=org.freedesktop.Notifications /org/freedesktop/Notifications org.freedesktop.DBus.Introspectable.Introspect

-2. Run the code generator on the given XML file.

-        org.freedesktop.dbus.utils.bin.CreateInterface /path/to/introspection.xml

-3. The code will be printed to stdout; copy and paste it into a file.